Restless legs syndrome: History

+Sir Thomas Willis provided a medical description in 1672.
+Willis emphasized the sleep disruption and limb movements experienced by people with RLS.

+Subsequently, other descriptions of RLS were published, including by Theodor Wittmaack (1861) (in relation to whom it is sometimes known as Wittmaack-Ekbom syndrome).

+In 1945, Karl-Axel Ekbom (1907–1977) provided a detailed and comprehensive report of this condition in his doctoral thesis, restless legs: clinical study of hitherto overlooked disease.
+Ekbom coined the term "restless legs".

+Ekbom's work was largely ignored until it was rediscovered by Arthur S. Walters and Wayne A. Hening in the 1980s.
+Subsequent landmark publications include 1995 and 2003 papers, which revised and updated the diagnostic criteria.

 Controversy

 Some doctors express the view that the incidence of restless legs syndrome is exaggerated by manufacturers of drugs used to treat it.
 Others believe it is an underrecognized and undertreated disorder.
-Further, GlaxoSmithKline (GSK) ran advertisements that, while not promoting off-licence use of their drug (ropinirole) for treatment of RLS, did link to the Ekbom Support Group website.
+Further, GlaxoSmithKline (GSK) ran advertisements that, while not promoting off-license use of their drug (ropinirole) for treatment of RLS, did link to the Ekbom Support Group website.
 That website contained statements advocating the use of ropinirole to treat RLS.
 The Association of the British Pharmaceutical Industry (ABPI) ruled against GSK in this case.

 Research

 Different measurements have been used to evaluate treatments in RLS.
-Most of them are based on subjective rating scores, such as IRLS rating scale (IRLS), Clinical Global Impression (CGI), Patient Global Impression (PGI), and Quality of life (QoL).
+Most of them are based on subjective rating scores, such as IRLS rating scale (IRLS), Clinical Global Impression (CGI), Patient Global Impression (PGI), and Quality of Life (QoL).
 These questionnaires provide information about the severity and progress of the disease, as well as the person's quality of life and sleep.
-Polysomnography (PSG) and actigraphy (both related to sleep parameters) are more objective resources that provide evidences of sleep disturbances associated with RLS symptoms.
+Polysomnography (PSG) and actigraphy (both related to sleep parameters) are more objective resources that provide evidence of sleep disturbances associated with RLS symptoms.